 It doesn't have to be anything subtly horrifying at all - just the statue's presence is dreadful.
 Especially for Muggleborns like Hermione, who can only stare and is unable to do much (at that moment) in protest of it.

 The scene with the locket Horcrux trying to turn Ron against Harry in a last ditch effort to defend itself.
-Ghastly spectres of Ron's friends and family tell him that he's worthless compared to Harry.
-That Eldritch Abominationswirling cloud of darkness that exploded out of the locket was freaky as hell.
-Swirling, talking, with things that looked like heads and bones thrusting out of it before disappearing.
+Ghastly spectres of Ron's friends and family tell him that he's worthless compared to Harry - scary enough for the book.
+The film?

 A throwaway line in the book says the Power Trio visited Albania briefly to search for Horcruxes.
 Since the Balkan War is still raging in 1997-98, it's possible to infer that Death Eaters took part in conflicts along the Montenegro border.